FAForever/fa/codestyle.md

 ### In-file grouping

-A file can be grouped into logically subcomponents and aspects by inserting a comment header in the form
+A file can be grouped into logical subcomponents and aspects by inserting a comment header in the form

 ```lua

 ----------
 -- lowest level header
 ----------